 You can use postal delivery for any deliverable address, including PO boxes.
 For compliance reasons, Stripe doesn’t allow you to set a PO box as the address for a connected account; however, you can use Tax form editor or CSV import to modify the address on the tax form.

 You may have connected accounts that are only eligible for state filing and not with the IRS.
 When you use Stripe to file your forms with the IRS, 1099 forms for the state are mailed to these connected accounts after you finish generating state reports.

 If you use CSV import to override the default delivery method, this also affects the state mailing.
 For example, if you set postal_delivery to

 false, Stripe won’t mail the 1099 form to the connected account for state reporting.

 If you want to e-deliver your tax forms, you must export the tax forms to PDF and deliver through your app or in an email.
 When you export tax forms to PDF, the file name of each PDF includes the Stripe account ID, which enables a script or program to deliver these forms as appropriate.

-If you want to e-deliver only, uncheck the Delivery method in the tax form settings or override the delivery method using CSV import.
+If you want to e-deliver only, remove the selection for the Delivery method in the tax form settings, or override the delivery method using CSV import.

 A manual delivery method means that you’ve chosen not to use postal delivery and that you, as the filer, assume the responsibility of delivering the tax forms electronically or otherwise.